JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 For some in reddit, crypto has been there for some time.

+Now, it seems that some [big corporations are buying](https://bitcointreasuries.net/etfs-and-exchanges).

 There are those who talk [about a 21btc dream](https://www.reddit.com/r/Bitcoin/comments/a7xwp2/the_21_bitcoin_dream/), which todays sounds unreachable.

 Few, say that all this thing comes from the [wtf1971 trend](https://www.youtube.com/watch?v=HchNA3a9L5E)